 - Take the square cake, and cut a 4-inch strip.

-- Using the edge of the round pan, cut a rounded edge 2/3 of the way down on the 5 x 9-inch piece of cake to create the neck.
+- Using the edge of the round pan, cut a rounded edge 2/3 of the way down on the 5-by-9-inch piece of cake to create the neck.

 - Cut the unicorn horn out of the remaining square cake piece.